Tak Takut Kids Club

 We are excited to support Tak Takut Kids Club, to pilot a model of engagement which aims to develop an organic and resilient community support system for children and youth from rental households.

-In partnership with Jurong West ComLink¹, 3Pumpkins will be running the Tak Takut Kids Club (“TTKC”) pilot, a community space that engages children and youth at Boon Lay Drive, especially those living in rental flat communities.
+In partnership with Jurong West ComLink¹, 3Pumpkins has been running the Tak Takut Kids Club (“TTKC”) pilot, a community space that engages vulnerable children and youth aged 7 to 14, especially those living in rental flat communities.

 |